 “Paleo” means “ancient,” or “very old.”
 Therefore, the concept of paleo fertility is an approach based on the reality as it existed throughout the 200,000 or so years of human existence on Earth.
 It relies on one simple concept – that many of the infertility issues that women face today are a consequence of deviating from the lifestyle, metabolic, and environmental conditions for which our bodies have been adapted.

-If we imagine the time of the existence of the human species on Earth as one twenty four-hour day, everything that we like to identify as “civilization” is a novelty, appearing only about ten minutes ago!
+If we imagine the time of the existence of the human species on Earth as one twenty four-hour day, everything that we like to identify as “civilization” is a novelty, appeared only about ten minutes ago!

 Examples are many: agriculture and animal farming, our entire written history, any war we’ve ever heard of, and any religion mankind ever belonged to…Not to mention supermarkets, antibiotics, and electricity – gadgets which were collectively invented just this morning.